rubyworks/facets/README.md

 provide tested documentation.

 Facets uses [Detroit](http://detroit.github.com) and [Rulebow](http://rubyworks.github.com/rulebow)
 build tools.
-Detroit is a life-cycle tool and Rulebow is continuous integrations tool.
+Detroit is a life-cycle tool and Rulebow is a continuous integration tool.
 These tools, via the `Assembly` and `Rulebook` scripts respectively, sometimes use other tools such as [Mast](http://rubyworks.github.com/mast) and [Indexer](http://rubyworks.github.com/indexer).
 In addition we support [Rake](https://ruby.github.io/rake/) and [Guard](http://guardgem.org/)